fzahid1/gridium-project/README.md

 # gridium-project

 NOTE: I had to create an Express server proxy to get around the CORS policy of the API endpoints.
-Please excuse the weird file structure!

 Instructions:
 - Clone the repository